djcorbett96/djcorbett96/README.md

 I'm DJ.

-Product manager by day, self-taught developer by night.
+I like to tinker and build delightful software.

-When I'm not producting or coding, I'm likely reading fantasy, cooking, playing soccer or losing in online chess.
+When I'm not locked in a cave with Claude Code, I'm likely reading fantasy, cooking, playing soccer or losing in online chess.

 <!--